septi0/sentinel-hl/README.md

 ## Installation

 #### 1. As a docker container
 The docker image is available at `ghcr.io/septi0/sentinel-hl:latest`.
-It can be deployed using any tool, just make sure that the network is set to host and the configuration folder is mounted to `/config` with a `config.yml` file inside it and provide a volume or bind mount for the SSH keys (if using UPS monitoring functionality).
+It can be deployed using any tool, just make sure that the network is set to host and the configuration folder is mounted to `/config` inside the container with a `config.yml` file inside it and provide a volume or bind mount for the SSH keys (if using UPS monitoring functionality) mounted to `/ssh_keys` inside the container.
 The container runs the script as a daemon, but optionally you can pass alternative commands to do other tasks like clearing the cache, acknowledging hosts, etc.

 Sample run command:
 ```